swook/project-bambi/code/README.md

 	G(r): Comfort of walking (in our case, rectangle of constant values) V(r): Trail potential
+		> inv. proportional to treeness
+		>      proportional to pathness
+		> inv. proportional to probability of burning
 	R(r): Position of Agents
 	F(r): Amount of burning